joshua-hashimoto/django-channels-jwt-auth-middleware/README.md

 I have tried testing the middleware through `ChannelsLiveServerTestCase`, but currently this does not run due to pickle error in multiprocessing package from python.
 For this reason no-token test cases were tested using django's test system using a test project, and test cases with jwt token is tested by hand.
-Hand testing chrome extension called `Browser WebSocket Client` was used.
-B low is a simple evidence from the hand testing.
+For hand testing chrome extension called `Browser WebSocket Client` was used.
+Blow is a simple evidence from the hand testing.

 ![websocket_connection_with_jwt_token](testproject/evidence/websocket_connection_with_jwt_token.png)